nitiwari-dev/software-engineering-lessons/readme.md

 1. Monopoly -> 100% code coverage
 2. ShortName -> 100% code coverage

+Note: Within ShortName example code is commented for reader to understand How I did refactoring and arrived at final code without if-else ?

 HandOn:
 1. Why and How to TDD for Software Project?
 2. How to refactor code?
 Modified same code with different refactoring style.